Welcome to Ho Chi Minh City

 1. Banh Mi

 Is the Banh Mi the world’s best sandwich?
-That’s David Farley’s (BBC) question after enjoying Banh Mi.
-Of course, perhaps, when it comes to Vietnamese cuisine, it is indispensable for Banh Mi, a very convenient dish for breakfast or snack.
+This was David Farley’s (BBC) question after enjoyed Banh Mi.

 Banh Mi makes of flour, like the Baguette but smaller, and fillings inside.
 Depending on the region and each restaurant that has different filling but often has: grilled pork, egg, sausage, soft pork meatballs, pork bologna, and vegetable.